uosjapuelks/tp/docs/DeveloperGuide.md

 ## Non-Functional Requirements

-1. Fridget should operate on common OS with Java `11` installed.
+1. Fridget should operate on any common OS with Java `11` installed.
-2. A user with a fast typing speed should be able to fully optimize the usage of Fridget.
+2. A user with a fast typing speed should be able to fully optimize their usage of Fridget, compared to a GUI application.

 ## Glossary

 * **Common OS**: Windows, Linux, OS X
 * **CAPITALISE_WORDS**: Represents the description of the required user input.
 * **XYZCommand**: Represents a specific command class.
+* **GUI**: Graphical User Interface

 ## Instructions For Manual Testing

 ### Launch And Shutdown
 1. Initial launch
-   1. Download the jar file, [Fridget.jar](https://github.com/AY2122S1-CS2113T-W12-4/tp/releases/download/v1.0/fridget.jar) and copy into empty folder.
+   1. Download the jar file, [Fridget.jar](https://github.com/AY2122S1-CS2113T-W12-4/tp/releases/download/v2.1/Fridget.jar) and copy into empty folder.
    2. Double-click the file to launch the app or enter command `java -jar Fridget.jar` into command window to start the program.

 2. Shutting down